Brookfield WPCA Budget Narrative – FY2023-24

 There were two Clean Water Fund (CWF) grants awarded in May 2019.

-Treatment Capacity:
+Treatment Capacity

-The State requirements for each town to achieve a quota of Affordable and Incentive Housing has upset the equilibrium of sewer capacity for small towns across Connecticut.
-The high- density housing requires city water and sewer.
+The State requirements for each town to achieve a quota of Affordable and Incentive Housing has upset the equilibrium of sewer capacity for small towns across the Connecticut.
+The high-density housing requires city water and sewer.
 Brookfield is no exception.
 In Brookfield, sewers were originally intended to serve commercial growth.
 But the recent surge of housing has consumed the treatment capacity to the point where the WPCA has had to declare a sewer moratorium that limits allowable sewer flow by lot size, effective January 1, 2022.
 Brookfield is working with neighboring towns to acquire more capacity, but for now available capacity is set aside for projects already approved.

-Planning Grant:
+Planning Grant

 In 2022 Brookfield obtained a $1,500,000 planning grant to set a preliminary design with engineering cost estimates to introduce a complete collection system for several communities along the Still River at Dean and Pocono Roads and on the Candlewood Peninsula and neighboring areas.
 The purpose is to capture wastewater with its pollutants and nutrients to arrest pollution into the waterways and community wells.
 Part of this 2022 study will be to determine how to handle the wastewater.
 One potential option is an in-town prepackaged, pre-engineered waste treatment plant.
 Stand-by.

-Cost of Operations by Flow:
+Cost of Operations by Flow

+For the last several years produced approximately 320,000 gallons per day (0.32MGD).
+Prior to last year there were few new customers to offset a loss of revenue from lost businesses, mostly in the Town Center.
+Business closures, temporary and permanent, put a strain on the budget with rising operations costs.
+For 2023 the number of units is projected to increase by 12 percent with the addition of new housing and businesses this year.
 All sanitary wastewater flow is sent to the Regional Danbury Wastewater Treatment (WWTP) plant under the supervision of the CT DEEP and by an InterLocal agreement with Danbury.
-A revised agreement anticipated in 2023 will allow a flow from Brookfield of up to 380,000 GPD (gallons per day) down from 500,000 GPD due to new Phosphorous mitigation requirements imposed on the Danbury WWTP.
+A revised agreement anticipated in 2022 will allow a flow from Brookfield of up to 380,000 GPD (gallons per day) down from 500,000 GPD due to new Phosphorous mitigation requirements imposed on the Danbury WWTP.
 The final cost and financing of the Brookfield portion is yet to be disclosed by Danbury but is anticipated at roughly $4,000,000.
-However, it appears that the treatment plant is working better than designed which may allow an increase in the Brookfield allocation later this fiscal year.
+At this writing, it appears that the treatment plant is working better than designed which may allow an increase in the Brookfield allocation later this fiscal year.
 The installation of catch pans under many manhole covers resulted in a significant reduction of rainwater infiltration which allows for more wastewater treatment to use the allotted capacity.
+For the WPCA to cover the Brookfield share of the Danbury plant upgrade, an additional $40 per unit per year is collected as a “Plant Charge” to generate accrue the needed funds.
+These funds are isolated in a separate account to partially fund the Brookfield portion of the Danbury Plant expansion now operational since April 2022.

-Rate Structure:
+Rate Setting

 The 2023 annual rate is set at $480 per unit with the $40/year Plant Charge.
 Staged increases of $20 per unit per year sustain the operations as required.
 Brookfield rates will still be below the average CT state sewer charge.
-The full report is available at https://brookfieldwpca.org/pdf/CT_Sewer_Rates_2019.pdf
+The full report is available at http://brookfieldwpca.org/pdf/CT_Sewer_Rates_2019.pdf

-Budget Summary:
+Budget Summary

 WPCA Budgeted Expenses FY 2023-2024